 Coordinating with other Federal agencies, State agencies, and the private sector including professional organizations, service providers, and organizations of persons with disabilities for the review of program planning, implementation, and monitoring.

-RSA Offices and Staff
+RSA Divisions and Staff

 SMPID is responsible for reviewing and approving WIOA Unified and Combined State Plans, administering and monitoring formula grant programs, and providing technical assistance to ensure consistency with Federal requirements and to ensure that States continue to implement programs designed to improve and maximize employment outcomes and self-sufficiency for individuals with disabilities.
 SMPID consists of four functional Units and four State Teams.

-RSA Liaisons and Project Officers
+RSA State Liaisons and Project Officers

 Each State VR agency is assigned an RSA State Liaison who can assist you with questions or concerns you may have about the Federal formula grants.
 See links below for project officers and descriptions for the following programs: